backslash112/backslash112.github.io/_posts/2019-09-09-filter-function.markdown

 ---
 layout: post
-title:  "Three ways to write the filter function."
+title:  "Accumulator: Three ways to write the filter function."
 date:  2019-09-09
 description: ""
 img: js.jpg
 tags: [js]
 ---

-Here are two new ways I learned from coursera course: Programming Languages, Part A.
+Accumulator a new thing for me that I just learned from coursera course: Programming Languages, Part A.
+Let's take one easy example function to understand the idea of accumulator.
-### filter1: use a loop
+### filter1(): use a loop
 ```js
 // use loop
 const filter1 = (f, list) => {